Maps4HTML/web-map-doc/docs/elements/extent.md

 | CBMTILE       | Lambert Conformal Conic, with 256px x 256px tiles.
 Zoom levels chosen by scale denominator, so tiles do not nest.|

 Author-defined values of `units` are possible, using the [Custom projections API](../../api/mapml-viewer-api/#definecustomprojectionoptions)

+The `units` attribute is required and can't be changed.

 ---